frederic-perez/AmE-dictionary/data/idioms.md

 __one side__ Move aside!
 Get out of the way!
 (Short for “move to one side.”) _One side, little man!
 I’m in a rush, and you’re getting in my way!_
 __one too many__ _We drank one too many._
 __one way or another__ :three::hammer: _If I fail then it will cost me my head one way or another._
+__one-hit wonder__ A musician or band that only has one successful song during their music career. _I’m surprised that band was a one-hit wonder.
+I enjoyed several songs on their album, but only the one big single ever got radio play._
 __one-horse town__ A very small and unremarkable town that is typically regarded as dull or boring. _I can’t wait to graduate high school and get out of this boring, one-horse town!_
 __one-night stand__ A sexual relationship that lasts for only one night.
 It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.
 __one-of-a-kind__ :three::hammer: _One-of-a-kind experience._